 Although federally permitted commercial dealers currently report weekly through an electronic system, commercial fishermen with a snapper grouper, dolphin wahoo, or CMP federal permit must report via a paper logbook.
-Commercial fishermen have expressed interest in reporting electronically, and the South Atlantic Council is exploring ways to allow them to use software to report similar to what is being done in the northeast.
-Through a future amendment, the South Atlantic Council will also consider requiring electronic reporting for commercial fishermen.
+Commercial fishermen have expressed interest in reporting electronically, and the South Atlantic Council is exploring ways to allow them to use software to report, similar to what is being done in the northeast (i.e., North Carolina through Maine).
+Through a future amendment, the South Atlantic Council will would also consider requiring electronic reporting for commercial fishermen.